Candy Atherton: Political career

 In 1982, she led protests within the Labour Party and the CND movement against the Task Force sent to the Falkland Islands.

 From 1986 to 1992, she served as a Labour councillor in the London Borough of Islington and was mayor for the year 1989–1990.
-She chaired the Women's and Disability Committees of both Islington and the Association of London Labour Authorities.
+There she chaired the Women's and Disability Committees and became a member of the Association of London Authorities.

 Atherton stood for Labour at Chesham and Amersham in the 1992 general election.
 In the early 1990s, she left London and lived in Westbury, Wiltshire, where she stood unsuccessfully as a Labour candidate in the elections of 1993 to Wiltshire County Council.

 She then worked for the Labour Party and Unison, before being selected to fight the three-way marginal seat of Falmouth and Camborne in Cornwall, after the local Labour Party had imposed the first all-women shortlist in the country.
 Such shortlists were subsequently ruled to be in breach of the Sex Discrimination Act 1975, and thus unlawful.
 Despite that judgement, she remained in place as the candidate for the 1997 general election.
 Taking Labour from third place to first, she was elected as the Member of Parliament for Falmouth and Camborne, holding the seat until the election of 2005.
+Atherton's victory made her Cornwall's first Labour MP since 1970 and first female MP since the 1920s.

 She doubled her majority in the 2001 election, having successfully campaigned for Objective One status for Cornwall, for the National Minimum Wage Act 1998, and for a university in Cornwall.
 She spearheaded the campaign to open a Minor Injuries Unit in Camborne Redruth Community Hospital – now used by more than 12,000 people a year – and the campaign to expose the nerve gas station at Nancekuke (RRH Portreath) in her constituency.

 At the 2005 general election, Atherton lost her seat to Liberal Democrat Julia Goldsworthy by a majority of 1,886.
 Afterwards, she continued to campaign for women's political advancement, disability rights and rural housing reform.
-As of 2021, Atherton is the latest Labour MP to represent one of the six constituencies of Cornwall.
+Atherton was the most recent Labour MP to represent one of the six constituencies of Cornwall until 2024, when four Labour MPs won in the county.

 Paul Phillips, a gay aide Atherton employed for a year until March 2004, resigned and claimed discrimination on the grounds of sexual orientation, accusing her of homophobia and of asking him to find information on her Conservative opponent in Falmouth because he was also gay.
 The tribunal found in Atherton's favour.
 Atherton's record of voting in the House of Commons was generally supportive of gay rights.